 Flip forward to Amos 4 and you see similar accusations.
 Israel has forsaken Yahweh to worship Canaanite gods at the idolatrous shrines erected at Bethel and Gilgal.
 At one time in Israel’s history, these places represented God’s special relationship with his people, but now they have become thoroughly corrupt.
 The same point is being made in Hosea and Amos: despite acting like every sinful action is well and good, the religious life of the northern tribes is certainly not acceptable to the Lord—and judgment is coming.

-The historical context and theological content of Hosea and Amos may be similar, but the particular language and imagery each prophet uses to mount his accusations are different.
-That’s what makes comparing Hosea and Amos super interesting.
+The historical context and theological content of Hosea and Amos may be similar, but the language and imagery each prophet uses to mount his accusations are unique.
+That’s what makes comparing Hosea and Amos so fascinating.

 Hosea: Israel as an Unfaithful Whore

 The most common image connected with idolatry in Hosea is adultery.
 His fundamental metaphor is idolatry as adultery.
 This is symbolically portrayed in Hosea’s marriage to Gomer in chapters 1-3.
 The book begins with the Lord telling Hosea,

 “Go, take to yourself a wife of whoredom and have children of whoredom, for the land commits great whoredom by forsaking the Lord.”